BaSys-PC1/controlcomponent/README.md

     protected boolean inoutBooleanParameter = false;
 ```

 4. Implement the neccessary on*() handler methods according to the underlying PackML state automaton and the supported execution commands.
 Here, you propably want to access the service interface.
+As the service implementation returned by the getService() method might (currently not yet implemented) change during run-time, e.g. due to different execution modes, you must not store a reference to the returned java object.
 ```java
     @Override
     public void onResetting() {